King and Queen Consort celebrate Asian communities at Buckingham Palace

+Fashion designers and YouTubers among guests at King’s gala celebrating Asian communities

-The couple greeted and spoke with guests including fashion designers Alexa Chung and John Rocha, and ‘Korean Englishman’ YouTubers.
+Guests included fashion designers Alexa Chung and John Rocha, and ‘Korean Englishman’ YouTubers among others

 The King and Queen Consort celebrated the contribution East and South-East Asian communities make to Britain by hosting a reception at Buckingham Palace.